revx0012/vscode-linux/README.md

 # Archived

-Yeah, im just gonna ignore this because its not useful unfortunately.
+Yeah, im just gonna ignore this because its not useful anymore unfortunately...

 # where do i install this?